dfulmer/spreadsheet-maker/README.md

 # Directory 7
 maker_original.py - this is the first try.
 Everything seems to be there including the summary worksheet.
 The only problem is that the Excel spreadsheet starts with a blank worksheet, called "Sheet".

 maker_original2.py - this is the second try.
-I think it would prevent making a sheet if there was a blank tsv file, but that isn't the problem.
+I think it might prevent making a sheet if there was a blank tsv file, but that isn't the problem.
 Actually no, it just doesn't create a spreadsheet if all the tsv files are empty.

 maker1.py - this is the first try plus one line I added to delete the first blank sheet.
 This appears to work as expected.